 H.S.
 No.: Provide the H.S. tariff classification to six digits for each good.
 Learn about the Harmonized System and find your HS No.

-Preference Criterion: Provide applicable criterion (A through F) to be entitled to preferential tariff treatment
+Preference Criterion: Determine Preference Criteria (A through F) to be entitled to preferential tariff treatment

 Producer: State "YES" if you are the producer of the good.
 If not, state "NO" and either (1), (2) or (3): (1) if you know the good qualifies as an originating good; (2) if you have written representation from the producer that the good qualifies as an originating good; or (3) if you have a signed Certifate for the good provided to the exporter from the producer.